Health Encyclopedia

 Why an event monitor is used

 A healthcare provider may think that you have an abnormal heart rhythm based on your health history, even if your ECG looks normal.
 Some abnormal heart rhythms happen less often and for only a short time.
 In this case, an ECG is not likely to pick up the abnormal heart rhythm.
-An event monitor may be a better option for you.
+An event monitor may be a better choice for you.
 That way, you can record your heart’s electrical activity when you are having symptoms.
 The event monitor can also help show what type of abnormal rhythm you have.
 It's best for rhythm abnormalities that happen now and then or that are caused by certain symptoms.

 You may need to wear an event monitor if: